 people providing dog grooming from home lavish on their client’s dogs.

 Lisa has one customer that make a two hour plus round trip to bring their dogs for her to groom.
+They simply drop

-finished.
-Two birds, one stone springs to mind!
+one stone springs to mind!

 Is there enough business out there for you to set up a dog grooming business at

-According to the RSPCA the UK pet population in 2017 is estimated at 8.5 million dogs (https://media.rspca.org.uk/media/facts) so there are certainly plenty of
+According to the RSPCA the UK pet population in 2017 is estimated at 8.5 million dogs (https://media.rspca.org.uk/media/facts) so there are certainly plenty of customers out

 In the UK especially, people often make the mistake of assuming that having lots of competitors in a business